jab/bidict/docs/other-bidict-types.rst

 :class:`bidict.OrderedBidict`
-is a mutable :class:`~bidict.BidirectionalMapping` that preserves the order in which its items are inserted.
+is a mutable :class:`~bidict.BidirectionalMapping` that preserves the ordering of its items, and offers some additional ordering-related APIs that non-:class:`Ordered <bidict.OrderedBidict>` bidicts can't offer.
 It's like a bidirectional version of :class:`collections.OrderedDict`.

 .. doctest::